Renormalization-group Perspective on Gravitational Critical Collapse: Introduction

-{\it Introduction.} Gravitational critical collapse (GCC), initially discovered by Choptuik in 1993 \cite{Choptuik:1992jv}, represents a class of the most extensively studied gravitational critical phenomena in the strong-gravity regime.
-Near the collapse critical point, the spacetime and the field(s) may exhibit oscillatory, periodic behaviour by varying the scale of the system, thus breaking the continuous scaling invariance of the configuration.
+Gravitational critical collapse (GCC), initially discovered by Choptuik in 1993 \cite{Choptuik:1992jv}, represents a class of the most extensively studied gravitational critical phenomena in the strong-gravity regime.
+Near the collapse critical point, the spacetime and the field(s) may exhibit self similar behavior in certain parameter regime, which is often referred to as Continuous Self Similarity (CSS).
+In other cases fields and the spacetime may instead display oscillatory, periodic behaviour by varying the scale of the system, thus breaking the continuous self similarity of the configuration.
 Such phenomena are often referred to as Discrete Self Similarity (DSS).
-Other theories may instead display scaling invariance, i.e., Continuous Self Similarity (CSS), in certain parameter regime.
 Away from criticality, the system's order parameter $M$, e.g., the mass of black hole formed after the gravitational collapse, is often related to a control parameter $p$, which characterizes the profile of initial data, by $M-M_\star \propto (p-p_\star)^\gamma$ ($\gamma$ is a critical exponent).
 Such behaviour is very similar to that in condensed matter systems near continuous phase transitions.

 Indeed the classification of GCC follows closely with the analogy of phase transitions, as nicely reviewed in \cite{Gundlach:2007gc}.
-Various kinds of collapse simulations, with different underlying theories, spacetime dimensions, initial data and evolution schemes, have been performed in the past decades (Table I in \cite{Gundlach:2007gc}) which greatly enrich the phenomenology of GCC and point to deeper connection with condensed matter systems near criticality.
+Various kinds of collapse simulations, with different underlying theories, spacetime dimensions, initial data and evolution schemes, have been performed in the past decades (Table I in \cite{Gundlach:2007gc}), which greatly enrich the phenomenology of GCC and point to deeper connection with condensed matter systems near criticality.
 It is also understood how to compute the critical exponent and the DSS period in certain systems with eigenvalue analysis of wave equations (e.g., \cite{Gundlach:1996eg,Martin-Garcia:1998zqj,Husa:2000kr,Koike:1995jm}).
 However, despite this great progress, many fundamental questions remain unsolved.
-For example, how ``universal" are the critical exponent and DSS period, and how are they connected to/determined by the critical point?
+For example, how ``universal" (i.e., whether they change among different theories and/or model parameters) are the critical exponent and DSS period, and how are they connected to/determined by the critical point?
 Why is there a DSS behaviour in many GCC experiments?
 Is there a more explicit relation/mapping between GCC and condensed matter systems near criticality?
 If so, is there a unified framework to describe critical behaviours in both gravitational and non-gravitational systems?